 Why You Need a Professional Audit

 While at first glance it may seem unnecessary to invest in a website audit, nothing could be further from the truth.
 Understanding the present state of your digital presence is the best way, perhaps the only way, to determine what you can and should do next.
-While you can perform certain parts of an audit yourself or by using our Free Multi-Point Inspection, any thorough examination really should happen at the code level.
+While you can perform certain parts of an audit yourself, any thorough examination really should happen at the code level.
 Until you understand how the site is structured, how the code runs, and how the infrastructure performs, many of the findings will be surface level.
 And that means that associated improvements are likely to be surface-level as well.

 Just as a mechanic can tell what part of your car may need fixing from a quick once-over in the parking lot, it’s not until they get under the hood that a real diagnosis can be confirmed.
 And if your goal is to actually fix your website in a way that will hold up over time and stress, then you have to let a professional dig in.

 When you partner with Pixel Jar for your site audit, you’ll receive a comprehensive report on the health and wellness of your website.
 Even more, we’ll offer real advice on other areas of your website that could use improvement as well.
 If your click through rates from search results are poor or you’re not converting on landing pages, we can help.
 A Pixel Jar website audit isn’t simply about the process of creating your audit, but the communication and consultation after the analysis in order to get your website to the level you desire.